-Why the Procedure Is Performed
+Why the Procedure is Performed

-Risks for hemorrhoid surgery are:
+Risks for this type of surgery include:

 - Leaking a small amount of stool (long-term problems are rare)